What is the spirit of pride?

 - Read and engage with cultural outputs created by LGBTQIA+ people (art, books, performances, TV shows, etc.)

-- Use the language of “tolerance” in reference to LGBTQIA+ folks and their identities; tolerance suggests ‘putting up with’ or suffering some ‘thing’ we dislike or disagree with.
+- Use the language of “tolerance” about LGBTQIA+ folks and their identities; tolerance suggests ‘putting up with’ or suffering some ‘thing’ we dislike or disagree with.
 This positions LGBTQIA+ folks as abnormal and perpetuates cisnormativity and heteronormativity.

 - Assume someone’s gender identity or sexual/romantic orientation is visible or always static; gender expression is unique and subjective.

-- Assume that there are no LGBTQIA+ folks in your organisation/department/team – folks may not want or feel safe to share their identity with you or within your organisation/department/team.
+- Assume that there are no LGBTQIA+ folks in your organization/department/team – folks may not want or feel safe to share their identity with you or within your organization/department/team.

-- Ask yourself what your organisation/ department/team policies, practices and culture do to create equity, inclusion and belonging for LGBTQIA+ folks so that the environment actively and explicitly welcomes and prioritises them?
+- Ask yourself what your organization/ department/team policies, practices and culture do to create equity, inclusion, and belonging for LGBTQIA+ folks so that the environment actively and explicitly welcomes and prioritizes them?